Cpanthony05/Real-Time-Traffic-Monitoring-System/README.md

     Supports interactive commands to navigate the map or report hazards.

 ## Protocol Commands
-Command	Action
-where_to?

-Requests a list of adjacent streets from the current position. go_to <street>

-Moves the vehicle to a connected street and updates the local speed limit. speed <value>

-Manually updates the vehicle speed. incident

-Reports an accident on the current street to all participants. extra_info

-Toggles subscriptions for location-based info (weather/gas prices). quit

-Terminates the connection.
+    Action - where_to? - Requests a list of adjacent streets from the current position. go_to <street> - Moves the vehicle to a connected street and updates the local speed limit. speed <value> - Manually updates the vehicle speed. incident - Reports an accident on the current street to all participants. extra_info - Toggles subscriptions for location-based info (weather/gas prices). quit - Terminates the connection.
 ## Installation & Usage
 ### Prerequisites